-New Year's Eve: The Biggest Celebration for Post-Soviets
+New Year's Eve: The Biggest Celebration for the Post-Soviets

-Noviy God [New Year] - the biggest celebration in the USSR and post-Soviet world.
-The one night in the year when proletariat families felt true bourgeois, with Champagne, crystal glasses and fancy silverware, both of which were dug out only once a year.
+Noviy God [New Year] - the biggest celebration in the USSR and now in the post-Soviet world.
+It was the one night of the year when proletarian families felt bourgeois, with the Soviet Champagne, crystal glasses and fancy silverware dugout for the special occasion.

-All these and other questions are legitimate, as the New Year celebration as we know it today in the post-Soviet space is a combination of traditions that evolved through centuries.
+The New Year celebration as we know it today in the post-Soviet space is a result of a combination of traditions and compromise.

-A mythical Ded Moroz [Father Frost] would deliver gifts and grant them to any kid who would climb on the stool and recite a short holiday-themed poem.
+A mythical Ded Moroz [Father Frost] rewards kids who climb on the stool and recite a short holiday-themed poem.
 An interesting fact about Ded Moroz is that he has a granddaughter - Snegurochka - but no other known relatives.

-When the USSR collapsed, some Central Asian states, such as Uzbekistan, questioned the necessity of celebrating the New Year as we knew it.
-After a period of an identity crisis, celebrations resumed and became encouraged by the state.
+When the USSR collapsed, some Central Asian states, such as Uzbekistan, once again questioned the necessity of celebrating the New Year on 31 December, given the presence of the "Persian New Year" Nowruz celebrated in March.
+After a period of an identity crisis, December festivities resumed and became encouraged by the state.

 It was a celebration of hopes - the one day in the year when even the jaded adults turned into kids and anticipated miracles.

-People even celebrated the ‘Old New Year’ according to the pre-Bolshevik Julan calendar on 13 January.
-Only after this final note, the tree could be taken down, although many kept them up until February.
+Dedicated post-Soviet people even celebrate the ‘Old New Year’ on 13 January in accordance with the pre-Bolshevik Julan calendar.
+Only after this final note, the tree can be taken down, although many keep them up until February.

 Millions of Soviet families living in millions of identical ‘khruschevka’ apartment boxes, would bust out their identical Christmas trees (or, rather New Year fir trees) manufactured in the same factory, likely named after Lenin, and the sacred ritual would begin.